shotgunsoftware/developer.shotgunsoftware.com/docs/ko/trusted-solutions/tier1/getting_started/getting_started.md

 layout: default
 title: Getting Started
 pagename: tier1-getting_started
-lang: ko
+lang: en
 ---

 # Isolation Feature Set - Getting Started

 Want to learn more about the isolation features?
 See [About the Isolation Feature Set](./about.md) for more details about what is in store for you.
-**The Isolation feature set is available only to Super Awesome clients.
-Before starting, make sure to upgrade your subscription to Super Awesome.**
+**The Isolation feature set is available to clients with an active ShotGrid subscription.
+Before starting, please be sure to complete your subscription purchase.**

 To get the onboarding process started, go to [Onboarding Process](./onboarding.md).